-Apalutamide+ADT resulted in an improvement in health outcomes as demonstrated by an improvement in both life-years and QALYs, as compared to ADT alone.
+Apalutamide+ADT resulted in an improvement in health outcomes as demonstrated by an improvement in both LYs and QALYs, as compared to ADT alone.
 However, the combination treatment also generated higher expected lifetime costs.
-With a resultant ICER of \$164,700/QALY, apalutamide+ADT was not found to be cost-effective from the perspective of the Canadian, public-payer, healthcare system at current list prices.
-However, apalutamide+ADT may be cost-effective at a cost-effectiveness threshold of \$100,000/QALY with a price reduction of 50% or more.
+With a resultant ICER of \$164 700/QALY, apalutamide+ADT was not found to be cost-effective from the perspective of the Canadian, public-payer healthcare system at current list prices.
+However, apalutamide+ADT may be cost-effective at a cost-effectiveness threshold of \$100 000/QALY with a price reduction of 50% or more.

-Our analysis supports the clinical effectiveness of apalutamide+ADT versus ADT alone, as evidenced by improvements in both life-years and QALYs.
+Our analysis supports the clinical effectiveness of apalutamide+ADT vs. ADT alone, as evidenced by improvements in both LYs and QALYs.
 Consistent with clinical trial efficacy data, the clinical benefit for apalutamide+ADT was mostly driven by gains in health outcomes in the mCSPC setting.
-9 However, with a longer time spent in the mCSPC health state, patients treated with apalutamide+ADT also accrued higher expected costs in this health state, as compared to ADT.
+However, with a longer time spent in the mCSPC health state, patients treated with apalutamide+ADT also accrued higher expected costs in this health state, as compared to ADT.
 Accordingly, the lack of cost-effectiveness of apalutamide+ADT is largely driven by the high recurrent drug cost of apalutamide.
-As such, to improve cost-effectiveness, it is evident that reductions in the price of apalutamide are required, a conclusion supported by our scenario analyses.
+As such, to improve costeffectiveness, it is evident that reductions in the price of apalutamide are required, a conclusion supported by our scenario analyses.

 The result of our scenario analysis within trial time horizon highlights the need for caution when interpreting expected, as compared to observed, data on health outcomes and cost.
 For both treatment strategies, the expected gains in QALYs and costs within trial time horizon represented less than 60% of the expected outcomes for apalutamide+ADT and less than 70% of the expected outcomes of ADT over a lifetime horizon.
 This highlights the impact of extrapolated outcomes on total expected lifetime estimates.
-As such, this highlights the need for re-evaluation with ongoing maturity of the TITAN trial, to more accurately assess the cost-effectiveness of this novel combination.
+As such, this highlights the need for re-evaluation with ongoing maturity of the TITAN trial, to more accurately assess the costeffectiveness of this novel combination.

-Across abiraterone, apalutamide and enzalutamide, there is no clear superior choice for systemic therapy in mCSPC with similar demonstrated efficacy, through improvement in PFS and/or OS, seen with all three agents. ^{2,3,6,9,15,27} Although these therapies have the potential to lead to significant health benefits, their substantial costs highlight the need for demonstration of cost-effectiveness prior to adoption.
-Prior evaluation of the cost-effectiveness of abiraterone, in combination with ADT as compared to ADT alone, and as compared to docetaxel have been completed. ^{18,28-30} Across these cost-effectiveness analyses of abiraterone plus ADT, none have demonstrated cost-effectiveness for abiraterone at current prices.
-A recently published cost-effectiveness analyses comparing all three ARATs, docetaxel plus ADT and ADT alone found abiraterone plus ADT to be the most cost-effective systemic therapy for mCSPC from the US payer perspective.31 Future cost-effectiveness analyses of all available systemic therapy agents in mCSPC from the Canadian healthcare perspective is warranted.
+Across abiraterone, apalutamide, and enzalutamide, there is no clear superior choice for systemic therapy in mCSPC, with similar demonstrated efficacy through improvement in PFS and/or OS seen with all three agents.2,3,6,9,15,27 Although these therapies have the potential to lead to significant health benefits, their substantial costs highlight the need for demonstration of cost-effectiveness prior to adoption.
+Prior evaluation of the cost-effectiveness of abiraterone, in combination with ADT as compared to ADT alone, and as compared to docetaxel have been completed.18,28-30 Across these cost-effectiveness analyses of abiraterone plus ADT, none have demonstrated cost-effectiveness for abiraterone